-Warning: Do NOT turn the User Station off by holding down the Power button or unplugging the power cord because such operations may damage the User Station.
-A short press of the Power button initiates a graceful shutdown that does not save open KVM sessions.
+Warning: Do NOT turn the Dominion User Station off by holding down the Power button or unplugging the power cord because such operations may damage it.
+A short press of the Power button initiates a graceful shutdown that does not save open sessions.